Getting started with the Content Management System

 WYSIWYG Web Builder has a built-in (PHP based) Content Management System to allow you or your customers to manage content online.

 The basic idea is that the content of the page will be displayed inside a fixed area on the page, this is the CMS View.
 You can think of this as a frame or content place holder, although the content will be dynamically merged with the rest of the page when the page is requested from the server.
-Basically this means that you can have only one page for the whole website and the rest of the content is managed on the server.
-Although you can mix dynamic and fixed content!
+Basically this means that you only need only one page for the entire website and the rest of the content is managed on the server.
 The layout of the page (also called the master border) can be designed with the standard WYSIWYG Web Builder tools.
 The navigation (CMS Menu) will be automatically generated based on the site structure on the server, so you don't have to fill the menus manually.

 • Online administrator panel to add/edit/copy and remove pages.